JamesWoolfenden/full-fast-fail/README.md

 # full-fast-fail

 Fed up with getting it all right all the time?
-Isnt it tiresome, yes very, so here's the opposite.
+Isn't it tiresome, yes very, so here's the opposite.
 Trying to get absolutely nothing right.

 ## Ensure that were finding what we should be